ABOUT OUR PROJECT

 Well, beauty as well as art are in the eye of the beholder.
 In this case in the ear of the inclined listener.
 For Germans, abiding by rules is more important than being polite.
 And the rule says no loud music or noises after 10 p.m.
 (We have to admit that somebody calling the police immediately is an extra unfriendly German nitpicker, even for German standards.
 But maybe he banged at your door before but you didn’t hear him because the music was so loud?)
 If you don’t want your neighbors to interfere with your festivity in a very direct way, inform them that you’re having a party or even better, invite them to come over.

 I was at the registration office the other day.
 I had made an appointment but was 10 minutes late.
-The clerk refused to service me.
+The clerk refused to serve me.
 Can she do that?

 I’m new in town.
 Where do I find what’s going on?